James Outman Preview, Player Props: Dodgers vs. Red Sox

-James Outman, with a slugging percentage of .353 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Boston Red Sox, with Kutter Crawford on the mound, August 25 at 7:10 PM ET.
+On Saturday, James Outman (hitting .176 in his past 10 games) and the Los Angeles Dodgers play the Boston Red Sox, whose starting pitcher will be James Paxton.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Guardians.
+He had a one-hit performance in his last game (1-for-4) against the Guardians.

 James Outman Game Info & Props vs. the Red Sox